AUsfy/command-pad-wpf/README.md

 Simple desktop application (wpf) for running command line tasks.
 You can add, modify, start and stop your command line tasks.
-This is a Net implementation of the [command pad](https://github.com/supnate/command-pad).
+This is a .Net implementation of the [command pad](https://github.com/supnate/command-pad).

 **Implementation details:**
 * The implementation follows MVVM design pattern.